Wrapped Everscale Market Capitalization Achieves $70.00 Million (WEVER)

-Wrapped Everscale (WEVER) traded up 2.7% against the US dollar during the one day period ending at 8:00 AM Eastern on February 6th.
-One Wrapped Everscale token can now be bought for approximately $0.0607 or 0.00000142 BTC on major cryptocurrency exchanges.
-During the last week, Wrapped Everscale has traded up 7.3% against the US dollar.
-Wrapped Everscale has a market cap of $70.00 million and $34,835.12 worth of Wrapped Everscale was traded on exchanges in the last day.
+Wrapped Everscale (WEVER) traded down 2.4% against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on February 7th.
+One Wrapped Everscale token can currently be purchased for about $0.0594 or 0.00000137 BTC on exchanges.
+In the last seven days, Wrapped Everscale has traded 4.4% higher against the U.S. dollar.
+Wrapped Everscale has a market cap of $70.00 million and approximately $83,688.82 worth of Wrapped Everscale was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.